Southern Foundries (1926) Ltd v Shirlaw: Judgment

-Humphrey's J in the High Court awarded £12,000 to Mr Shirlaw for breach of contract.
+Humphreys J in the High Court awarded £12,000 to Mr Shirlaw for breach of contract.

 Court of Appeal

 The Court of Appeal held (Sir Wilfrid Greene MR dissenting on this point) that it was an implied term in the 21 December 1933 agreement that the company would not remove Mr Shirlaw from his directorship for the time in which he was appointed as managing director.
 Furthermore, it was held that it was an implied term that the company would not alter its articles to create a right of removal and there was no case for reducing the damages awarded by the High Court.

 At the end of his judgment MacKinnon LJ read out this famous passage.

-I recognize that the right or duty of a Court to find the existence of an implied term or implied terms in a written contract is a matter to be exercised with care; and a Court is too often invited to do so upon vague and uncertain grounds.
+I recogniSe that the right or duty of a Court to find the existence of an implied term or implied terms in a written contract is a matter to be exercised with care; and a Court is too often invited to do so upon vague and uncertain grounds.
 Too often also such an invitation is backed by the citation of a sentence or two from the judgment of Bowen LJ in The Moorcock.
 They are sentences from an extempore judgment as sound and sensible as all the utterances of that great judge; but I fancy that he would have been rather surprised if he could have foreseen that these general remarks of his would come to be a favourite citation of a supposed principle of law, and I even think that he might sympathize with the occasional impatience of his successors when The Moorcock is so often flushed for them in that guise.

 For my part, I think that there is a test that may be at least as useful as such generalities.
 If I may quote from an essay which I wrote some years ago, I then said: "Prima facie that which in any contract is left to be implied and need not be expressed is something so obvious that it goes without saying; so that, if, while the parties were making their bargain, an officious bystander were to suggest some express provision for it in their agreement, they would testily suppress him with a common 'Oh, of course!'"

 At least it is true, I think, that, if a term were never implied by a judge unless it could pass that test, he could not be held to be wrong.

 Applying that in this case, I ask myself what would have happened if, when this contract had been drafted and was awaiting signature, a third party reading the draft had said:

 "Would it not be well to put in a provision that the company shall not exercise or create any right to remove Mr Shirlaw from his directorship, and he have no right to resign his directorship?"

 I am satisfied that they would both have assented to this as implied already, and agreed to its expression for greater certainty.
 Mr. Shirlaw would certainly have said: